drshahizan/software-engineering/materials/module4/Aliatul/readme.md

 ## 2. Identify the stakeholders:

 Determine who will be using the system, including shippers, carriers, and recipients.
 Understand their needs and requirements to ensure that the system meets their expectations.
-Gather information from OPC, CPP and students.
+Gather information from OPC, CPP and students(Recipients).
+- User requirements.
+- System requirements.

 ## 3. Define the system requirements: